Defense-Circuits-Lab/stats_n_plots/README.md

     link it to the DCL will no longer be required
-3)  Once the migration was successfully completed, the documentation will be updated to eventually match the “refactored” version, which actually also includes some new statistical tests compared to the old version, as well as additional functions inteded to improve usability (like exporting & importing your current plotting settings)
+3)  Once the migration was successfully completed, the documentation will be updated to eventually match the “refactored” version, which actually already includes some new statistical tests compared to the old version, as well as additional functions inteded to improve usability (like exporting & importing your current plotting settings)